 Trafikverket.se have some great information available in different languages, including this cool ‘Road to getting your license’ to visually depicted when to do each of the above steps:

-We run an Intro Course in English, we teach driving in different languages and we also have a free app that is available in English.
-Our app also includes a chat feature that you’re encouraged to use if you have any questions about getting your Swedish driving license – we’re here to help!
+We run a full service in English in most of our locations, including Stockholm, Uppsala, Göteborg, Gävle and Umeå.
+We also have driving teachers who teach in English at all of our driving locations.
+Our app, ’Mitt Körkort’ is available in English, and also includes a chat feature that you’re encouraged to use if you have any questions about getting your Swedish driving license – we’re here to help!

 Transport Styrelsen (https://transportstyrelsen.se/en/road/)